JuliaLang/julia/doc/stdlib/linalg.rst

 .. function:: dot(x, y)

    Compute the dot product.
-For complex vectors the first vector is conjugated.
+For complex vectors, the first vector is conjugated.

 .. function:: cross(x, y)